MuLoCo: Muon is a practical inner optimizer for DiLoCo: Method

 which captures the average weight-space displacement across all workers’ inner optimization steps.
 The pseudogradient $\Psi^{(t)}$ is then used as input to SGD with Nesterov momentum, which updates its momentum and model weights as:

 It should be noted that DiLoCo can be recovered by swapping Muon for AdamW in equation~\ref{eq:inner-steps}.
-In both algorithms, the quality of the pseudogradient (eq.~\ref{eq:pseudogradient}) depends on: \begin{enumerate} \item The quality of the local weight differences ($\Delta_k^{(t)}$). \item The loss of information during averaging. \end{enumerate} Crucially, both (1) and (2) depend on the structure of the inner optimizer's updates.
+Therefore, the pseudogradients of each method depend on the structure of individual optimizer updates.
+With this in mind, we will now theoretically connect the alignment of individual optimizer steps to the pseudogradient’s nuclear norm, showing how they differ for Muon and AdamW.